ml4ai/nli4wills-corpus/docs/index.md

-# Legal Will Statements Corpus for Natural Language Inference
+# Legal Will Statements for Natural Language Inference

-Welcome to the homepage for the Corpus and Code release for the **Legal Will Statements Corpus for Natural Language Inference**, as described in the paper "Assessment of Legal Will Statements as Natural Language Inference", EMNLP 2022.
+Welcome to the homepage for the Corpus and Code release for the research described in the paper "Assessment of Legal Will Statements as Natural Language Inference", EMNLP 2022.

 # Disclaimer

 The information and resources made available in this Github repository are not legal advice.
 Do not rely on them for legal advice or decisions.
 Consult with a qualified legal professional to obtain advice specific to your situation, and jurisdiction, before making any decision with legal consequences.
 Use of this information or resources does not create an attorney-client relationship.

 # License